CoinRemitter/nodejs-api/README.md

 }

 ```
-also you can assign lable to your address with passing parameter to get_new_address method like:
+You can also assign lable to your address with passing parameter to get_new_address method like:
 ```
 param = {
     'label':'my_label'
 }
 address = obj.getNewAddress(param);
 ```
-the response will add given label at label key.
+The response will add given label at label key.
 ```
 {
     "flag":1,